b02k11/Docsify/document.md

 This header won't appear in the sidebar table of contents.
 ## Custom Navbar
-you can create a custom markdown-based navigation file by setting loadNavbar to true and creating "_navbar.md" in your docsify directory
+You can create a custom markdown-based navigation file by setting loadNavbar to true and creating "_navbar.md" in your docsify directory
 To create the "_navbar.md":
 ```
 cd docsify